sarg3nt/go-dev-container/README.md

 ### Linux Font Install

+This is not necessary when running VSCode in WSL on Windows, however if you are running things natively in Linux you will need to install the fonts in Linux.

 See [How to Install New (or Nerd) Fonts on Linux (Ultimate Guide)](https://linuxtldr.com/install-fonts-on-linux/) for instructions.

 ### Visual Studio Code Font Setup